cadebrown/Blok/README.md

-# Blocc
+# Blok

-Blocc is a simple 3D block-based game (similar to Minecraft) that is meant to be extensible, performant, and fun to play!
+Blok is a simple 3D block-based game (similar to Minecraft) that is meant to be extensible, performant, and fun to play!